 VITALITIES LAB NEWSLETTER

 The Vitalities Lab is led by SHARP Professor Deborah Lupton, Centre for Social Research in Health and Social Policy Research Centre, UNSW Sydney.
-Team members are Dr Ashleigh Watson and Dr Clare Southerton.
+Team members are Dr Ashleigh Watson, Dr Clare Southerton and Dr Marianne Clark.
 Further details here.

 The VLab welcomes a new team member: postdoctoral fellow Dr Marianne Clark (pictured below), who received her doctorate in human movement and social theory from the University of Alberta.